Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: Preliminaries

 The Ricci coefficients are related to the derivatives of the metric quantities $\Omega$, $\slashed{g}_{AB}$, and $b_A$ as follows:

 Here $\mathcal{L}$ denotes the Lie-derivative.

 We let $R$ denote the curvature tensor of $g$ and then define the null curvature components as follows:

 Here ${}^*$ denotes the Hodge star operator.
 The symmetries of the curvature tensor and the Einstein vacuum equations imply that $\alpha$ and $\underline{\alpha}$ are symmetric trace-free tensors.
-The curvature components listed above along with the Ricci coefficients suffice to reconstruct the entire curvature tensor (this fact uses both that we are in $3+1$ dimensions and that the Einstein vacuum equations are satisfied).
+The curvature components listed above suffice to reconstruct the entire curvature tensor (this fact uses both that we are in $3+1$ dimensions and that the Einstein vacuum equations are satisfied).
 We will often use $\Psi$ to denote an arbitrary null curvature component.

 Next we recall the notion of signature from~\cite{CK}.\footnote{Our definition is actually the negative of the definition from~\cite{CK}.} \begin{definition} For a Ricci coefficient $\psi$ or a null curvature component $\Psi$ we define $s\left(\psi\right)$, the signature of $\psi$ or $s\left(\Psi\right)$, the signature of $\Psi$, by